Oh these Vanilla Bean Fruit Parfaits.

 This pudding!
 It’s SO perfect for any day of the week but the colors are perfect for the 4th of July!
 Amy I right or am I right?

 At BlogHer Food 14 I got a vanilla bean in a giveaway bag – so awesome because vanilla beans are expensive.
 Truthfully I have never baked with a vanilla bean so I was excited to use it.
 You know me…I love making my sweets, but didn’t feel like baking (shocking) so pudding it was.

 I love pudding and often forget about it as a dessert.
 It’s so refreshing and light.
 It pairs well with just about any cookie and any fruit.
 I chose blueberries and strawberries because of the colors.
 Any big plans for the 4th?
 I will be in Wisconsin at one of best friend’s wedding showers (can’t wait Ash!).

-If you’re not in the mood to make pudding from scratch, make just regular boxed pudding.
+If you’re not in the mood to make pudding from scratch, you can whip up a batch of instant vanilla pudding.
 It will still be delicious and perfect the holiday.